denten-books/plain-text/1-chapter.md

 It invites readers to perform the symmetry of its assonance and consonance as they pronounce the word.
 The round vowels and the interrupting obstruents of "OTTO" contort the body in accordance with the sound image: reverse mimesis, the body as sound pipe.
-The moment of corporeal reenactment briefly transcends representational and paper-bound confines of the medium.
+The moment of corporeal reenactment transcends representational and paper-bound confines of the medium.
+The pipes appear briefly on this side of the page.
 The performance makes the "making of the literary technique obvious," obvious.
-In this, lies the prevalent characteristic of Nabokov's mature work, which often seeks to lift off of the page through sheer recursion of literary technique, where each successive turn of the abstraction brings the word closer to the reader.
+In this, lies the prevalent characteristic of Nabokov's mature work, which often seeks to rise above the word through sheer recursion of literary technique, where each successive turn of abstraction brings the buried symbol closer to the reader.

-Yet for all the language games, the formalist conception of a literary device does not quite reach to affect the materiality of the written word.
-The formalists were primarily concerned with structure and sound.[^ln1-formal] Paper, the literal substance intervening between the two, remained for them a transparent medium.
-Concerned with the stripping of surfaces, the formalist and later the new critical research program stopped at the representational layer of the literary figure.
+Yet for all the transcendent language games, the formalist's use of the literary device rarely enacted the opposition motion, down, towards the materiality of the written word.
+As I explain at length in the later chapters, formalists scholarship concerned matter primarily as structure and sound.[^ln1-formal] Paper, the literal substance intervening between the two, remained for them a transparent medium.
+Concerned with the stripping of surfaces, the formalist and later new critical research agendas stopped at the representational layer of the literary figure.
 In *Plain Text*, I would like to take the formalist program one step further, bringing it closer to a truly materialist poetics.

 My interests lie in books and documents as literal devices.
 When asked in the context of media history, the question of literary surfaces gains an instrumental dimension.
-Physical affordances of liquid crystal displays and magnetic storage differ drastically from those of goat skins or parchment.
+Physical affordances of liquid crystal displays (LCDs) and magnetic storage differ drastically from those of goat skins or parchment.
 Yet surface representation maintains the illusion of self-similarity.
 We are faced with what is called *skeuomorphic* design, by which the digital page resembles print.
-That resemblance is in itself an unexamined metaphor.
+In this way, an electronic book reader on the screen may simulate the bent corner of a well-thumbed book.
+The skeuomorphic resemblance is in itself a metaphor worthy of critical examination.
 The principles of skeuomorphic design are meant to extend a visual metaphor from one medium to another.
 The reader already knows how to turn pages, for example.
 A book device therefore simulates pages to ease the cognitive transition to the new medium.
+Instead of pushing unfamiliar buttons (yet another metaphor) to turn the page, the reader perform the more habituated motion of swiping across the screen.

-But there is nothing inherently page-like within the contraption.
+Observe however that there is nothing inherently page-like within the electronic contraption.
 The metaphor conceals the structural rift between paper and screen technology.
 I am concerned throughout with the particularities of that concealment.
-A digital poem, a novel, a physician's script, or a legal contract all still look like their paper counterparts, but increasingly they behave like gadgets.
-These reading and writing appliances do not mediate silently: they monitor, adjust, warn, and control.
+A digital poem, a novel, a physician's script, or a legal contract all still look like their paper counterparts, but increasingly they behave like *gadgets*.
+These reading and writing *appliances* do not mediate
+silently: they monitor, adjust, warn, and control.

 Like the smoke alarm, literary gadgets are governed and internalize government structures in ways that we have only begun to comprehend.
 The material